 Doctor of Philosophy in Ecology and Evolutionary Biology

-The Doctorate in Ecology and Evolutionary Biology, administered by the Texas A&M Interdepartmental Program in Ecology and Evolutionary Biology, involves intense laboratory or field-conducted research, coupled with rigorous scholarly contemplation of ecological, evolutionary, and genetic/genomic principles.
-Students that complete the course of study will have mastered experimental method and design to produce and interpret data for addressing a broad range of questions involving living systems, communities, and evolutionary processes.
+The Doctorate in Ecology and Evolutionary Biology is administered by the Texas A&M intercollegiate faculty of Ecology and Evolutionary Biology.
+Students who complete the course of study will have mastered experimental methods and design to produce and interpret data for addressing a broad range of questions involving living systems, communities and evolutionary processes.
 These methodologies include a range of statistical, biomolecular, genetic/genomic, theoretical and experimental ecological techniques used for dissecting, describing, cataloging and organizing data from diverse ecological and evolutionary systems.
-The students will also have mastered writing and oral skills to effectively communicate new discoveries to fellow scientists and to the general public.
-Research training and course work are conducted at Texas A&M University.
+The students also will have mastered writing and oral skills to effectively communicate new discoveries to fellow scientists and to the general public.

 Steps to Fulfill a Doctoral Program